nisbweb/HacktoberfestNISB/CONTRIBUTING.md

 ```

 ## Step 4: Keep it updated!♻️
 Make sure that your local copy is always updated with the original repository.
-use-
+use
 ```sh
 $ git pull upstream main
 ```
 ## Step 5:
 Now you are ready to update your contribution by sending a PR !!!.
 -First create a branch and add all your files to it.
 1.
 ```sh
 # Create a new branch with name branch_Name